The Coney Island Polar Bear Club, braving the icy Atlantic

 Handy, like many Polar Bears, claims winter bathing is a boon to his health.

 "I haven't been sick in six years.
-I don't get these colds," said Handy, who has been a member for three years.
+I don't get these colds," said Handy.
 "I think it has to do with when you go into the water your body produces some kind of hormones when your body goes into shock. ...
 It's sort of like training a body to fight off diseases."

 But researchers aren't so sure the claims stand up to science.

-Thomas Nuckton, a doctor and physician from San Francisco, California, and a member of the Dolphin Club established in 1877, studied 110 cold-water swimmers in 2011.
+Thomas Nuckton, a doctor from San Francisco and a member of the Dolphin Club, established there in 1877, studied 110 cold-water swimmers in 2011.
 "I am skeptical about cold water improving the immune system," he said.
 "I am skeptical of many of these so-called benefits of swimming in cold water.
 I am not skeptical about the benefits of exercise, fresh air, camaraderie and a beautiful sunset during a cold swim."

 Research into the touted benefits of swimming in cold water is limited because of limited funds, he said.